-- PHP can generate dynamic page content.
+- It can generate dynamic page content.

-- PHP is a widely available, open-source technology.
+- Is a widely available, open-source technology.

-- PHP can facilitate interactive features.
+- Can facilitate interactive features.

-- PHP can collect form data.
+- Allows you to collect form data.

-- PHP can send and receive cookies.
+- Can send and receive cookies.

-- PHP can encrypt data.
+- Encrypt data.

 - PHP can be used on almost every operating system and platform, free of charge.